-- Make sure schools are compliant before school starts. - Compliance reports are gathered on 11/30/16, and 6/15/17. - Schools may need more than one secretary to help with tracking down students that need to be in compliance before school starts. - Some schools have all of their secretaries come in a few days before school starts to work on this and it has proven very successful for them.
+- Review new immunization law that came in effect July 2018. - Review district policy 377 on employee immunizations. - Compliance reports are gathered on 11/30/19, and 6/15/20. - Schools may need more than one secretary to help with tracking down students that need to be in compliance before school starts. - Some schools have all of their secretaries come in a few days before school starts to work on this and it has proven very successful for them.